zhiburt/tabled/README.md

 ### Dynamic table

 Sometimes you can't say what type of data you are going to deal with (like parsing `csv`).
-In such cases it may be handy to build table dynamically.
+In such cases it may be handy to build table dynamically (step by step).

 ```rust
 use tabled::{builder::Builder, settings::Style};